particle-iot/docs/src/content/reference/device-os/firmware.md

 When a browser requests the default page (`http://192.168.0.1/`) the system internally redirects this to `/index` so that it can be handled by the application.

-The application may provide an actual page at `/index` or redirect to another page if the application pefers to have another page as its launch page.
+The application may provide an actual page at `/index` or redirect to another page if the application prefers to have another page as its launch page.

 ### Sending a Redirect